leleliu008/xcpkg/README.md

         ipkg is available curl eq 7.50.0
         ipkg is available curl ne 7.50.0

-*   is the specified package installed ?
+*   is the given package installed ?

         ipkg is installed curl

-*   is the specified package outdated ?
+*   is the given package outdated ?

         ipkg is outdated curl